NardJ/esp8266-C64/README.md

 1. Extract the files in the zip
 2. Start Arduino editor and open the ino file
 3. Upload the ino file to the esp8266
-4. This sketch will create free WiFi-AP named Commodore 64
+4. This sketch will create a free WiFi-AP named Commodore 64
-5. tap on it, it does it all after connecting
+5. Tap on it
-6. If does not do it all, go to any address, eg. commodore.com or whatever else...
-7. Enjoy...
+6. Enjoy...

 ### Have fun
 You should now see the startup screen of de C64!